Anutka777/recursion-challenges/README.md

-# sum-of-array
+# Sum-of-array

-Recursive algorithm for finding sum of array elements
+## Assignment:
+Write a method **#sum** which takes a random array and returns the sum of all elements.
+Use recursion for the solution.